shalonjovan/Quick-search/README.md

 # Quick Search

-Quick Web Launcher is a lightweight, keyboard-driven Firefox browser extension that lets you search, open, and manage websites instantly from a popup.
+Quick Search is a lightweight, keyboard-driven Firefox browser extension that lets you search, open, and manage websites instantly from a popup.

 It is designed for speed, minimalism, and privacy — no tracking, no analytics, no external services.